gndaskalova/ForestChangeHub/README.md

 The population time series analysed here came from the Living Planet Database, publicly available from http://www.livingplanetindex.org

 ### BioTIME
-The biodiversity time series analysed here came from 332 unique references found in the BioTIME dataset and in other studies which were used with permission.

-Approximately 92% (306 references) of the biodiversity studies analysed here are available as part of the published BioTIME Database28.
+The biodiversity time series analysed here came from the BioTIME Database.
+Approximately 92% of the biodiversity studies analysed here are available as part of the published BioTIME Database.
 The data are openly available, and can be accessed on Zenodo (https://doi.org/10.5281/zenodo.1211105) or through the BioTIME website (http://biotime.st-andrews.ac.uk/).
+The remaining 8% of the studies were used with permission, with details on how to download those data available in the supplementary information.

+The public studies that were included in the version of BioTIME we analyzed can be downloaded from http://biotime.st-andrews.ac.uk/BioTIME_download.php

+For more information about the BioTIME database, please see:

 Dornelas, M., L.H.
 Antao, F. Moyes, A.E.
 Bates, A.E.
 Magurran, and BioTIME consortium (200+ authors).
 2018.
 BioTIME: a database of biodiversity time-series for the Anthropocene.
 Global Ecology and Biogeography.
 10.1111/geb.12729

-The remaining 8% (26 references) of biodiversity studies analysed were used with permission.
-Some of these studies are published and publicly available outside of the BioTIME database, and others are available with permission from the corresponding author on reasonable request.
-For more details regarding the original citations, corresponding authors, and availability of these datasets, please refer to Table S1 in Dornelas et al. (2018).

 ### Land Use Harmonisation Dataset
 Available from http://luh.umd.edu